sr99622/libonvif/README.md

 <summary>Build From Source</summary>
 &nbsp;

-<p style="font-size:16px; font-weight:300; font-style:italic;">Note that most functionality of the application is implemented in python and can be modified without compiling.
-The instructions that follow include compilation for the libonvif and libavio supporting libraries, which provide lower level functionality to the python application.</p>
+<i>Note that most functionality of the application is implemented in python and can be modified without compiling.
+The instructions that follow include compilation for the libonvif and libavio supporting libraries, which provide lower level functionality to the python application.</i>

 ---